AdamParciak97/Proxmox-mail-gateway/README.md

 <img width="1188" height="208" alt="image" src="https://github.com/user-attachments/assets/7cc3a8ac-f221-4b46-8e07-e2b04407ad0f" />

-### If we habe other nodes we must inform other node about new master
+## If we have other nodes we must inform other node about new master

 ```bash
 pmgcm sync --master "IP new MASTER"